davidmoten/reels/README.md

 529
 ```

+## Supervisors
+When an error is thrown by your code in onMessage you have two options:
+* handle the error there and reset state as appropriate
+* handle the error in a Supervisor, which has more functionality including the ability to restart (recreate the Actor instance), pause processing, and retry a message.

+For example, a Supervisor for some JDBC work can check if the thrown exception is an instance of SQLTransientException and mark the message for a retry after a pause.
+If the thrown exception is an instance of SQLNonTransientConnectionException then we should retry with a new connection object.
+This [unit test](src/test/java/com/github/davidmoten/reels/RetryExampleTest.java) demonstrates this example.

 ## Notes

 * An Actor is created by a Context object.
 The Context object has an internal singleton root actor but is the parent for an Actor you create unless you provide it with an explicit parent.